Value of Communication in Goal-Oriented Semantic Communications: A Pareto Analysis: Computing the Pareto Front

-\texttt{Insec} maintains that each active interval brackets at least one breakpoint, guaranteed by the concavity of $\mathcal{L}^\lambda$.
-Each recursive call either identifies a breakpoint or splits the interval, strictly reducing the search space.
-In the corresponding binary tree, each internal node has either two internal children or one leaf child.
-The search for breakpoints is thus equivalent to traversing the tree until all leaves have been visited.
-Since the total number of breakpoints $|\Lambda|$ is finite, the tree depth is bounded, and the algorithm is guaranteed to converge in a finite number of calls.

-The binary tree has $|\Lambda|$ leaves and $2|\Lambda|-1$ internal nodes.
-The number of recursive calls equals the number of internal nodes.
-Therefore, the complexity of \texttt{Insec} is $\mathcal{O}(|\Lambda|)$. \end{IEEEproof}
+\texttt{Insec} maintains that each active interval brackets at least one breakpoint.
+Each recursive call either identifies a breakpoint or splits the current interval into two subintervals.
+In the corresponding binary tree, each internal node has either two children or one leaf child.
+Thus, the search for breakpoints is equivalent to traversing the tree until all leaves have been visited.
+Observe that the tree has $|\Lambda_{\mathcal{B}}|$ leaves and $2|\Lambda_{\mathcal{B}}| - 1$ internal nodes.
+Since the number of recursive calls equals the number of internal nodes, and each call solves the Bellman equation at a given multiplier using RVI, the complexity of \texttt{SPLIT} is $\mathcal{O}(|\Lambda_{\mathcal{B}}|T_{\textrm{RVI}})$.